mkwak/tsens/README.md

 # Installation [device]
 1. Assemble parts for the thermal sensor - put published article's DOI here
-2. Edit line 16-17 of 'amg8833atMCU' with your own wi-fi setting
+2. Edit lines 16-17 of 'amg8833atMCU' with your own wi-fi setting
 3. Edit line 24 of 'amg8833atMCU' with your own web address for sending T-values
 4. Edit line 29 of 'amg8833atMCU' with your own recording interval (amg_time = 5000, default is 5 second)
 5. Upload the code to your MCU board